carldanley/node-gamepad/readme.md

 ## Supported Events

 This package supports up to 3 different types of components: joysticks, buttons and statuses (like battery level, charging, etc).
+It's possible that a controller could make use of all 3 different components or even introduce additional components.
+The idea here is the dictionary file will dictate how the controller will be used and how to read data from it.

 ### Joysticks

-1. `:move`
+1. `{name}:move` - When fired, this joystick event will provide an object literal with an `x` and `y` value.

 ### Buttons

-1. `:press`
-1. `:release`
+1. `{name}:press` - No data is attached to this callback but it serves the purpose of notifying the developer that a button has been pressed.
+1. `{name}:release` - No data is attached to this callback but it serves the purpose of notifying the developer that a button (that was previously pressed) has been released.

 ### Statuses

+A status value is read from a pin on the hardware and then can be mapped to a "state" (based on the dictionary file).
+See [this example](https://github.com/carldanley/node-gamepad/blob/master/controllers/ps3/dualshock3.json#L136) for more information.

-1. `:change`
+1. `{name}:change`

 ## Contributing Controllers